bogardpd/follow_lane/README.md

 The source argument must point to a GeoPackage file with the following layers:

-### road_segments (LineString)
+### road_segments (LineString, WGS&nbsp;84)

 Geometry of road segments (where each segment contains a consistent number of lanes).
 Additional fields are acceptable but ignored.
+Geometry should use the WGS&nbsp;84 ellipsoid.

 ### connectors (No Geometry)